Thisan01/x-devil-2.0/README.md

 Since this project is open source, all codes are clear.
 Not more or less; You can see what you want. ** We do not have access to your accounts. **

 ### 🔒 What about our security?
 If you are concerned about security, you can install it on your own computer.
-If you think someone else has captured your data, go to ** Whatsapp> Three Dots> Whatsapp Web> Logout **.  .
+If you think someone else has captured your data, go to ** Whatsapp> Three Dots> Whatsapp Web> Logout **.

+### 💰Is this bot worth paying for?
+** Absolutely not. ** It never happens.
+But you can donate to us.

 ### ⚠️ Warning!
 ```